thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2019-12-08-fete-des-lumieres-2019/index.md

 #### Description

 We will be exhibiting our live installation for the audience of the Light Festival of Lyon in numerous places...
-More infos about this new installation coming soon !
+More infos coming soon.